Nanoscale secondary ion mass spectrometry: How it works

 The NanoSIMS uses an ion source to produce a primary beam of ions.
 These primary ions erode the sample surface and produce atomic collisions, some of these collisions result in the release of secondary ion particles.
 These ions are transmitted through a mass spectrometer, where the masses are measured and identified.
-The primary ion beam is rastered across the sample surface and a ‘map’ of the element and isotope distribution is created by counting the number of ions that originated from each pixel with at best a 50 nanometer (nm) resolution, 10-50 times greater than conventional SIMS.
+The primary ion beam is rastered across the sample surface and a ‘map’ of the element and isotope distribution is created by counting the number of ions that originated from each pixel with at best a 30 nanometer lateral resolution, 10-50 times greater than conventional SIMS.
 This is achieved by positioning the primary probe in close proximity to the sample using a coaxial lens assembly.
 The primary ion beam impacts the sample surface at 90°, with the secondary ions extracted back through the same lens assembly.
 This allows for the isotopic composition of individual cells to be distinguished at parts per million (ppm) or parts per billion (ppb) range.
 The main drawback of this set up is that the primary and secondary ion beams must be of opposite polarity which can limit which elements can be detected simultaneously.

 NanoSIMS can detect minute mass differences between ions at the resolution of M/dM > 5000, where M is the nominal mass of the isotope and dM is the mass difference between the isotopes of interest.
 The high mass resolution capabilities of NanoSIMS allows for different elements and their isotopes to be identified and spatially mapped in the sample, even if very close in mass.
 The mass spectrometer is capable of multicollection, meaning up to 5 (NanoSIMS 50) or 7 (NanoSIMS 50 L) masses can be simultaneously detected, from hydrogen to uranium, though with limitations.
 The relatively large number of masses helps eliminate measurement errors as possible changes in instrumental or sample conditions that may occur in between runs are avoided.

 The ion beam must either be set to detect negative or positive ions, commonly completed by using a cesium+ or oxygen- beam, respectively.
 The high mass resolution achievable is particularly relevant to biological applications.
 For example, nitrogen is one of the most common elements in organisms.
 However, due to the low electron affinity of the nitrogen atom, the production of secondary ions is rare.
 Instead, molecules such as CN can be generated and measured.
 However, due to isotope combinations, such as the isobars 13C14N-, and 12C15N-, nearly identical molecular weights of 27.000 and 27.006 daltons, respectively, will be generated.
 Unlike other imaging techniques, where 13C14N and 12C15N cannot be independently measured due to nearly identical masses, NanoSIMS can safely distinguish the differences between these molecules allowing isotopic spiking experiments to be conducted.